 Income tax benefit The Company recorded an income tax benefit of \$6.2 million for fiscal 2003 compared to an income tax benefit of \$3.4 million in fiscal 2002.
 The income tax benefit for fiscal 2003 includes one-time benefits of \$0.9 million from the redetermination of prior years' taxes, \$1.4 million from the reversal of a valuation allowance on the net operating loss carryforwards of certain non-U.S. subsidiaries, and \$1.2 million related to the impairment loss recorded on the Company's investment in Metron stock.
 The reversal of the valuation allowance was based on a partial realization of the net operating loss carryforwards during fiscal 2003 and the current belief that sufficient taxable earnings will be generated in the future to allow the remaining net operating losses to be utilized.
 The income tax benefit for fiscal 2002 included a one-time benefit of \$1.4 million related to the repatriation of earnings from certain non-U.S. subsidiaries.
 The effective tax rate for fiscal 2003 was 129.4% compared to 241.8% in fiscal 2002.
-The difference between the fiscal 2003 effective tax rate of 129.4% and the US statutory rate of 35% is primarily due to the one-time benefits described above, lower taxes on foreign operations, a tax benefit associated with export activities and a tax benefit associated with R&D activities.
-The Company expects an effective tax rate of about 35% in fiscal 2004.
+The difference between the fiscal 2003 effective tax rate of 129.4% and the U.S. statutory rate of 35% is primarily due to the one-time benefits described above, lower taxes on foreign operations, a tax benefit associated with export activities and a tax benefit associated with R&D activities.